-MGT 501: The Global Competitive Framework (3)
+MGT 501: The Global Competitive Framework

 Success in the global marketplace depends first upon understanding international economic and business developments, and then applying this knowledge to the process of gaining a global competitive advantage.
-This course examines the evolving competitive characteristics of the global economy, including the new World Trade Organization (WTO) rules, technological development, the globalization of business activities, the advent of specific regional trading blocs, the rise of newly industrializing nations as major competitors in selected industries, and the various ways industries develop and sustain international competitiveness.
+This course examines the evolving competitive characteristics of the global economy, including the new World Trade Organization (WTO) rules, technological development, the globalization of business activities, the advent of specific regional trading blocs, the rise of newly industrializing nations as major competitiveness.
 Students examine these issues by exploring the effects on business decision making of key economic and business concerns in the United States, the European Union, the Centrally Planned Economies, and Japan and the Pacific Basin region (including China).
-Offered Each Year (Fall).
-(GR)

-MGT 502: Ethics for Professionals in a Multicultural World (3)
+MGT 502: Ethics for Professionals in a Multicultural World

 As business becomes increasingly internationalized and a global economy further develops, ethical issues that affect business in the international arena have also become of increasing importance.
 This course specifically addresses the following moral and ethical issues: employment practices and policies, consumer protection, environmental protection, political payments and involvement, and basic human rights and fundamental freedoms.
 Case study analysis, videos and guest speakers will provide the student with an increased understanding and sensitivity to these issues.
-Offered Each Year (Fall).
-(GR)
+Session: Fall (GR)

-MGT 503: Comparative Management (3)
+MGT 503: Comparative Management

 This course serves as an introduction to the field of international organizational behavior and management.
 It presents the material from a global rather than from a North American or Western European perspective.
 It views culture not only as important for understanding other societies and managing organizations, but as a major cause of much behavior in organizations, specifically addressing how technology, strategy, size and goals of an organization relate to culture.
 Finally, it attempts to improve a student's interpersonal behavior concerning the cultural variations found in international organizations.
-Offered Each Year (Spring).
-(GR)

-MGT 504: Operational and Technology Issues in Global Business (3)
+MGT 504: Operational and Technology Issues in Global Business

 This course instructs students on how manufacturing and service operations can support a global strategy.
 Course topics will include supply chain network design and management from incoming raw materials to final product delivery.
 Capacity planning, inventory, outsourcing, information technology, sustainability, risk management and recent trends will be discussed.
-(GR)

-MGT 650: Directed Research (3)
+MGT 650: Directed Research

-This course is the last course taken by the student in the MS - Global Business program.
+This course is the last course taken by the student in the MS - International Business program.
 All other course work must be complete.
 The student will be assigned a faculty mentor by the director of the program based upon the specific area of study the student wishes to undertake.
 In close consultation with the faculty mentor, the student will develop a thesis in the form of a case study, a management consulting report, or a theoretical research study.
 The work generated in this course needs to be approved by graduate program faculty at various stages.
 The student will be provided more detail on this process by the faculty mentor.
-(GR)
+Session: As Needed